-3.2 Depth of water uptake of shallow- and deep-rooting species
+4.2 Depth of water uptake of shallow- and deep-rooting species

-The two shallow-rooting species in this study (L perenne and T repens), had a significantly higher proportional water uptake from the shallow (0-10 cm) soil depth interval compared to the deep rooting species C intybus, showing that these deep- and shallow-rooting species occupy distinctly different vertical niches in relation to water uptake.
-This is in line with work by Pirhofer-Walzl et al. (2013) who reported that the proportion of 15 N uptake from shallow root layers (0-40 cm) decreased in the order L perenne > T repens > C intybus.
+The two shallow-rooting species in this study (L. perenne and T. repens), had a significantly higher proportional water uptake from the shallow (0-10 cm) soil depth interval compared to the deep rooting species C. intybus, showing that these deep- and shallow-rooting species occupy distinctly different vertical niches in relation to water uptake.
+This is in line with work by Pirhofer-Walzl et al. (2013) who reported that the proportion of 15N uptake from shallow root layers (0-40 cm) decreased in the order L perenne > T repens > C intybus.10

-However, in contrast to our expectation, the depth of water uptake of the deep-rooting species T pratense grown in monoculture tended to be shallower than the two shallow-rooting species.
-We classified T pratense as a deep-rooting species because it has tap roots, which can access deeper soil layers (Black et al., 2009).
-However, the d18O results indicate that the presence of roots in a particular soil layer is not necessarily equivalent to root activity, which has been confirmed in other studies (Nippert and Knapp, 2007a; Kulmatiski and Beard, 2013).
-In the current study, the deep-rooting T pratense actually had shallow water uptake in monoculture, and it would seem that the plant rooting depth determines the potential range or plasticity in depth of water uptake rather than the actual depth of water uptake.
-Indeed, the plasticity of T pratense in relation to depth of water uptake was very large and the PCWU0-10 ranged from 0.13 to 0.82, which could have clear competitive advantages.
-Under control conditions, when water availability was not limited, uptake from shallower soil layers (compared to deeper) would be beneficial to the plant since there would be a shorter path length for transport, and therefore a reduced gradient in water potential required for movement.
-The fact that the other deep-rooting species C intybus relied on deeper soil water under control conditions even when grown in monoculture, indicates that C intybus roots may have a lower plasticity for water uptake from different soil depths compared to T pratense.
+However, in contrast to our expectation, the depth of water uptake of the deep-rooting species T. pratense grown in monoculture tended to be shallower than the two shallowrooting species.
+We classified T. pratense as a deep-rooting species because it has tap roots, which can access deeper soil layers (Black et al., 2009).
+However, the δ^{18} O

+- results indicate that the presence of roots in a particular soil layer is not necessar-15 ily equivalent to root activity, which has been confirmed in other studies (Nippert and Knapp, 2007a; Kulmatiski and Beard, 2013).
+In the current study, the deep-rooting T. pratense actually had shallow water uptake in monoculture, and it would seem that the plant rooting depth determines the potential range or plasticity in depth of water uptake - rather than the actual depth of water uptake.
+Indeed, the plasticity of T. pratense in re-20 lation to depth of water uptake was very large and the $PCWU{0-10}$ ranged from 0.13 to 0.82, which could have clear competitive advantages.
+Under control conditions, when water availability was not limited, reliance on water from shallow soil depths makes sense, as it is more convenient to take up water from shallower soil depths.
+The fact - that the other deep-rooting species C. intybus relied on deeper soil water under control 25 conditions even when grown in monoculture, indicates that C. intybus roots may have a lower plasticity for water uptake from different soil depths compared to T. pratense.